 Fangoria - No 113, June 1992: Peter Atkins finally gets selected to appear on a cover and look which picture they choose!
 Anthony Hickox is interviewed inside.

 Fangoria - No 140, March 1995: Pinhead plays second fiddle to Nix here.
-The Lord Of Illusions article includes an interview with Barker, while Doug Bradley, Kevin Yagher and Gary Tunnicliffe preview Hellraiser IV and Tony Todd discusses Candyman 2.
+The Lord Of Illusions article includes an interview with Clive, while Doug Bradley, Kevin Yagher and Gary Tunnicliffe preview Hellraiser IV and Tony Todd discusses Candyman 2.

 Fangoria - No 141, April 1995: The next month, the cenobites strike back, relegating Nix to the smaller sidebar image.
 Angelique introduces a set visit to Hellraiser IV which also includes a couple of photos from scenes eventually cut from the movie.
 An article on Lord Of Illusions includes an interview with Barker.